Marijuana and PTSD: Is It Helpful or Hurtful?

 PTSD and Marijuana Addiction

-Of course, chronic marijuana use can also lead to marijuana addiction which comes with a significant and recognized withdrawal syndrome.
+Of course, chronic marijuana use can also lead to marijuana addiction which comes with a significant and recognized withdrawal syndrome ("Is Marijuana Addictive?
+Can You Develop a Weed Addiction?").
 Additionally, it appears that people with PTSD have a particularly difficult time stopping their use of marijuana and responding to treatment for marijuana addiction.
 People with PTSD have greater cravings and withdrawal after quitting marijuana than those without PTSD.
 They also have an increased likelihood of usage during the six months after a quit attempt.

 That said, people with PTSD and a marijuana addiction can still benefit from evidence-based cessation treatments like cognitive behavioral therapy, motivational enhancement and contingency management.